-Number of triggers in unitary intervals for the network of Chua systems: periodic event-triggered have been given for bounded synchronization and for exponential synchronization.
+A model-based approach where connected agents broadcast input information has been considered and results have been given for bounded synchronization and for exponential synchronization.
 The absence of Zeno behaviour has been proven guaranteeing a lower bound for the inter-event times between consecutive updates.
-This fact allowed to extend the results to an asynchronous periodic event-triggered setup, where the agents periodically gather neigbours' state information and check for a trigger condition in order to decide whether or not update their control input.
-In this latter scheme, a modelbased information is no longer required.
+The results were then extended to an asynchronous periodic event-triggered setup, where the agents periodically gather neighbours' state information and check for a trigger condition in order to decide whether or not update their control input.
+In this latter scheme, a model-based information is no longer required.